Becoming a parent and having a child is a massive change in anyone’s life.

-One reason for this regret that seems to be growing in popularity is due to the circumstances of life.
+One reason for this regret that seems to be growing in popularity is the circumstances of life.

-Whether you’re afraid of politics, growing unrest and war, or do not have the financial backing to support a comfortable life for you and your child, your circumstances can play a significant part in your parental regret.
+Whether you’re afraid of politics, growing unrest, and war or do not have the financial backing to support a comfortable life for yourself and your child, your circumstances can play a significant part in your parental regret.

 This might be the number one cause for modern couples to swear off having kids at all.

 Just because you have these feelings of regret doesn’t mean that you’re stuck with them.

 There are ways to address and alleviate these feelings so you can focus on parenting your child.
 Here are a few steps that you can take to rid yourself of these feelings of regret, or at least turn their energy away from impacting your children.